jewettaij/calc_writhe/README.md

 along the curve *(j,j+1,j+2,...)* when their partner *(i)* is physically far away.
 4) Conversely, when the distance between *i* and *j* is low, automatically subdivide the curve using interpolation to improve accuracy.
-5) For curves which are not closed, automatically attempt to close them (eg. at infinity) beforehand.
+5) For curves which are not closed, automatically attempt to close them in a reasonable way beforehand.
+(Currently *calc_writhe* closes the two ends directly with a single line segment, regardless of the distance between them, or the proximity of this line segment to other parts of the curve.)

 I have no plans to implement any of these features. -A 2020-5-22